Tiler Khaja

 Sesame Seed Candy or Tiler Khaja (তিলের খাজা) is a type of confectionery made from sesame seeds produced in Kushtia District of Bangladesh which is well known to the people of the country including Kushtia.
 The shape of this confectionery is flattened and oblong.
 Peeled sesame seeds are spread on it and the inside is slightly hollow.

 Origin

-There are some theories about the origin of this famous confectionery of Kushtia.
-According to history, this item appeared in Kushtia of East Bengal while India was undivided.
+There are some theories about the origins of this famous confectionery from Kushtia.
+According to history, this item appeared in Kushtia in East Bengal while India was undivided.
 The locals of Kushtia refer to the Teli community as the inventors of this confectionery.

-After 1971, a factory at Charmilpara, Kushtia that produce Tiler Khaja was opened.
+In 1971, a factory at Charmilpara, Kushtia that produces Tiler Khaja was opened.